Monday, April 11 8:00 am-5pm EDT Level 1

 Wednesday, April 13 8:00-5 pm EDT Level 1 & Level 2 Combined Day

-- 9:00- 10:00 Karen Hurd Nutrition and Brain Development You are what you eat, digest, and absorb.
+- 9:00- 10:00 Nutrition and Brain Development You are what you eat, digest, and absorb.
 But what if one or more parts of that process aren’t functioning properly?
 And what does the food we eat have to do with how your brain functions?
 Diet can have a huge impact on one’s ability to learn, process, and store information, and is an integral part of a holistic approach to improved cognitive function.
-Karen will discuss the implications of diet as it relates to children with special needs.
+We will discuss the implications of diet as it relates to children with special needs.

 - 10:00- 12:00 Dr. David Lindemann: Hope and Healing from Trauma:Integrating the Cognitive and Physiologic Aspects of Growth and Healing Participants will learn how the physical and sensory issues can be addressed simultaneously with cognitive maturation using a combination of verbal and reflexive tools.